Md-Ruhul-Amin-Rony/ForumMVCGrpPrj/README.md

 # Anonymt forum
-Our thinking was to build one team project where we build a Forum.
-User may able to create their own topics (Ex.
+Our thinking was to build one teamproject where we will build a Forum.In this forum User may able to create their own topics (Ex.
 School, Sport, File, Enviornment).
 Under this topics user may able to create own posts under above the subject.
-Under the posts users may able to start their own conversation with comment and reply.
-They may have start give comment, reply or create new topics.
+Under the posts users may able to start their own conversation with comments and replies.

 ## Structure of Project:
 |   Tasks     |   Framwork    |  Effect  |